serkonda7/v-coding-challenges/README.md

-# V SoloLearn Coding Challenges
+# V Coding Challenges

 ![CI][ci-master]

-This repo contains the coding challenges from the [SoloLearn app][sololearn] implemented in V. <br>
+This repo is a collection of various coding challenges implemented in V. <br>
 It can help V newcomers by providing lots of short and straightforward code pieces.

 > The challenges are far from complete, more will follow soon!